Sourdough Pumpkin Scones

 You can use a pastry cutter to do this, but I find that your hands do just as good and fast of a job.

 Note: Keep the butter cold to make the scones flakier.
-If it’s a warm day, I will refrigerate the bowl with the butter as I do the next step.
+If it’s a warm day, refrigerate the bowl with the butter.

 3. Mix the Wet Ingredients

-In another small mixing bowl or liquid measuring cup, mix the wet ingredients, including:
+In another small mixing bowl or liquid measuring cup, mix the wet ingredients.

-Keep a ¼ cup of cold buttermilk (or milk or heavy cream) to the side.
+Keep the cold buttermilk (or milk or heavy cream) to the side.
 You’ll only use this as extra hydration to bring the dough together as needed.

 At first, the dough will be very dry, but it will hydrate some as it’s mixed.